tweaselORG/docs.tweasel.org/content/en/_index.md

 We regularly run large-scale traffic analyses on mobile apps.
 We are using this data for example to maintain the tracking endpoint adapters of TrackHAR.
 We want our conclusion there to be replicable by others.
 In addition, we want to enable as many people as possible to do their own research into trackers.

 As such, we are publishing our datasets as open data at [data.tweasel.org](https://data.tweasel.org) for other researchers, activists, journalists, and anyone else who is interested in understanding the inner workings of trackers.
 The data is published as a Datasette instance, which allows you to interactively explore the full data online, including running arbitrary SQL queries against it.

+## Platform

+The platform will lie at the heart of the project, providing an accessible web interface for end users, allowing them to analyse Android and iOS apps for data protection violations and send complaints to the data protection authorities without having to set up a complicated analysis environment or interpret the results themselves.
+We will be launching the platform soon.
+The [code](https://github.com/tweaselORG/platform) is already available.
+The actual analyses will be performed by an [analysis runner](https://github.com/tweaselORG/analysis-runner-local).